mapbox/weekend-picks-template/readme.md

+# Weekend Picks

+This map site template demonstrates displaying and filtering point feature markers added using MapBox Hosting.

+To make your custom map, [sign up for MapBox](http://mapbox.com/plans/) and [create a map](http://mapbox.com/hosting/creating/).
+Use the markers feature to add and style your markers.

 ## About Map Site Templates

 [Map Site templates](http://mapbox.com/map-sites) from MapBox are a way to jumpstart building a map-based web feature.
 The map-site templates bundles common html and css formatting with reusable javascript components.